ondrakrat/2048-hexagon/README.md

 with the value of 2048 (or the highest power of two you can get).

 The tiles can be moved with numpad keys 4 and 6 for horizontal movement, and 1, 3, 7 and 9 for vertical diagonal movement, respectively.
+For users without numeric keyboard, the tiles can be controlled alternatively with Q, E, A, D, Y and C keys.
 After every move, one or two tiles are generated at random positions of the grid with value of 2 or 4.
 The game can be (re)started with the 'New game' button, and if there are no valid moves to be done, the game ends.

 ## Compilation, project structure
 The JavaScript source files are written in ES6 syntax, and are transpiled via